LuckyJimJD/Residency/_pages/about.md

 ### Assignments

-- Journal Entry: Supervision & Feedback
+- Journal: Supervision & Feedback
   - Using one project or assignment you have completed as an example, discuss how you have sought out supervision and your reaction to/reflection on feedback.
 - Time log